- Search The Registry

 Leonard earned a BFA in photography in 1947 from Ohio University, although his college career was interrupted by a tour of duty in the U.S. Army during World War II.
 In the military, he served as a medical technician in Burma while attached to Chiang Kai Shek's Chinese troops fighting the Japanese.
 After graduation, Leonard apprenticed with portraitist Yousuf Karsh for one year.
 Karsh gave him valuable experience photographing celebrities and public personalities such as Albert Einstein, Harry Truman, and Martha Graham.

 In 1948 Leonard opened his first studio at 220 Sullivan Street in New York's Greenwich Village.
 Working freelance for various magazines, he spent his evenings at the Royal Roost and then Birdland where he photographed the ongoing roster of jazz musicians such as Dexter Gordon, Charlie Parker, Dizzy Gillespie, Billie Holiday, Duke Ellington, Miles Davis, and others.
 The number of shots possible at a time was limited.
 Using glass negatives at this time, Leonard increased the sensitivity of the plates by exposing them to mercury vapor.
 After working for jazz record producer Norman Granz, who used his work on album sleeves, Leonard was employed in 1956 by Marlon Brando as his personal photographer to document an extensive research trip in the Far East.

-Following his return, he moved to Paris, photographing assignments in the fashion and advertising business and as European correspondent for Playboy Magazine.
+Following his return, he moved to Paris, photographing assignments in the fashion and advertising business and as a European correspondent for Playboy Magazine.
 Leonard's last flurry of photographing jazz musicians dates from this period.
 Among the features he shot, one behind the Iron Curtain nearly landed him in a Polish jail.
 In 1980, Leonard, with his wife Elisabeth and two children, Shana and David, moved from Paris to the island of Ibiza, where he remained until 1988 when he relocated to London with his children.
 It was here that Leonard had the first exhibition of his work at the Special Photographers Company in Notting Hill.
 The exhibition was visited by over ten thousand people, including singers Sade and Bono of U2.